Deakin University

-Deakin University is a public research university in Victoria, Australia.
-The university was named after Alfred Deakin, the early three-time Prime Minister of Australia and a founding father of Australian Federation.
+Deakin University is a public research university in the state of Victoria, Australia.
+Its largest campus is in Victoria's capital Melbourne, with regional campuses in Geelong and Warrnambool.
+The university was named after Alfred Deakin, the early Prime Minister of Australia and a founding father of Australian Federation.

 The university's foundation dates back to the opening of the Gordon Memorial Technical College in 1887, later renamed as the Gordon Institute of Technology in 1921.
-It would then merge with the Geelong State College in 1974 to form Deakin University.
-Its main campuses are in Melbourne's Burwood suburb, Geelong Waurn Ponds, Geelong Waterfront, and Warrnambool.
+It's higher education portion merged with the Geelong campus of the State College of Victoria in 1974 to form Deakin University.

 As of 2024, Deakin University is ranked among the top 1% of universities in the world, with some of its disciplines ranked within the world's top 100.
 Deakin Business School has accreditation from the Association to Advance Collegiate Schools of Business and EQUIS.

 Deakin University consistently ranks highly in student satisfaction.
 Deakin has had the highest undergraduate student satisfaction ratings and in the top two for highest postgraduate student satisfaction out of all Victorian universities every year since 2010.